mattcolf/streams-api/README.md

 ## Authentication

 When `debug` is set to false, a valid auth token will be required to use this API.
-The token must be a valid JWT token signed using the `jwt.secret  value.
-This value must be passed in the `Authentication` header along with all requests, other than the health check.
+The token must be a valid JWT token signed using the `jwt.secret`  value.
+This value must be passed in the `Authorization` header along with all requests, other than the health check.

 ## Usage